mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     Whenever your General takes damage, deal 7 damage to a random nearby enemy minion.

 name:     Reliquarian<br>
-text:     **Deploy**: Forge an allied minion into a Faction artifact with equal ⚔️.
+text:     **Deploy**: Forge an allied minion into a Faction artifact with equal ⚔️, and equip it.

 name:     Rook<br>
 text:     **Deploy** and at the end of your turn: this minion gains a random Faction ability.